Jerry Falwell Jr. Blessed to Be Alive, Could Have Had Major Stroke - Rare Surgery Repairs Hole in His Heart

 Dr. Thompson says the problem with metal devices is that blood clots can still form (though rare) because the metal devices can erode or can react to the nickel element inside of them.
 In NobleStitch, there is no device in the heart so clots can't form and infections can't develop.
 Put simply, this is a surgical procedure without doing surgery.
 The stitching mechanism is inserted through the groin area and takes roughly 30 minutes.

+Tony Nobles, CEO of Heartstitch, explained that he "came up with the idea looking at the Euro version of the Indiana Jones ride where there were two loop de loops."

+"'Oh, there's the suture,'" he recalled thinking.
+"I saw it in my mind and went, 'Ok, that's it,' invented it and the rest is history."

-Jerry Falwell, Jr. has suffered from migraines off and on again for most of his life.
+Falwell has suffered from migraines off and on for most of his life.
 In 2016, he revealed that he had two small strokes.
-His legendary father died of cardiac arrhythmia so Falwell Jr. was clearly at risk.
+His legendary father died of cardiac arrhythmia so the younger Falwell was clearly at risk.

+"Anybody who has a stroke with an unidentifiable cause who has a hole in their heart should have their hole closed," Dr. Thompson said.

+He warned that if nothing was done then Falwell would be at a very high risk of dying from some sort of major stroke – "or just as bad, having a massive stroke and losing the function of his speech, of sight, of the side of his body."

-Falwell is close with President Trump and in early September, the night before the procedure, he placed a late-night call to the Commander in Chief.
-"I called President Trump late at night before the surgery.
-He was amazed at what he heard and talked about how great Ben Carson was when it came to the cutting edge in medicine."
+Falwell is close with President Donald Trump and in early September, the night before the procedure, he placed a late-night call to the commander in chief.

+"I called the president the night before the procedure at 11:30 pm," Falwell recalled.
+"He answered the phone and I told him about it.
+He called me about a week later at about 11:30 pm at night and said, 'Jerry, I need you.
+You've got to take care of yourself.
+How did it go?'
+And then he said, 'Ben Carson told you about this?'
+I said, 'yes.'
+He said, 'Well then, I get credit right?'
+And I said, 'Yes, this is my reward for supporting you.'"

 On Wednesday, CBN News did exclusive interviews with Jerry Falwell, Jr. and Dr. James Thompson at Liberty University.
 You can see a full report on Thursday's "The 700 Club" and on CBN's "Faith Nation" Wednesday evening at 6:00 pm ET on the CBN News Channel.